eliranwong/OpenGNT/README.md

 Open Greek New Testament project aims to provide a bundle of high-quality and open-source materials on Greek New Testament for biblical studies.
 <br><br>
-An eclectic text, namely "Open Greek New Testament [OGNT]", is first produced as the base text for the rest of the project.
-The text of OPNT is built upon a group of high-quality scholarly materials</a>.
+An eclectic text, namely "Open Greek New Testament [OGNT]", was first compiled as the base text for the rest of the project.
+The text of OGNT is built upon a group of high-quality scholarly materials</a>.
 This aims to provide all bible students or scholars <b>a free text</b>, which is <a href='https://github.com/eliranwong/OpenGNT/tree/master/CompareOGNTwithNA28'><b>the closest equivalent to the text of NA28</b></a>, for studies or research purposes.
+<br><br>
+The base text of OGNT is akin to the text of NA28 / NA27, it is a good candidate for bridging a free Greek New Testament text with New Testament resources, which were originally keyed to NA28 / NA27.

 # Screenshot: